MikeEckels/StewartPlatformSimulator/README.md

 # StewartPlatformSimulator
-Simple reverse kinematic model for a 6-DOF Stewart platform.
+Simple inverse kinematic model for a 6-DOF Stewart platform with 3D graphics.